jonlanglet/DTA/Generator/README.md

 Download and install TRex according to their guide [here](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_download_and_installation)

-In this directory, you can find the scripts used to define the DTA traffic
+In this directory, you can find the scripts used to define the DTA traffic that the generator will emit